 Knowing the volume of one bag of mulch, we can calculate how many bags we will have to buy.
 Maybe it will make it easier for you to imagine how much space the bags will take up in your trunk.
 If your garden is very large, maybe you will end up with a truckload of mulch!

 Wood chips or bark are not the only materials that can serve the function of mulch.
-As we have discussed the various functions of mulch in the what is mulch? – mulch definition paragraph, here we have provide a list of mulch alternatives:
+As we have discussed the various functions of mulch in the what is mulch? – mulch definition section, here we have provided a list of mulch alternatives:

-- Compost – did you know that you can use compost as mulch?
+Compost – did you know that you can use compost as mulch?
 It will not only help the soil retain moisture and prevent weed growth but also provide the ground beneath it with essential nutrients.
 This helping hand will ensure your plants grow even faster.
 The downside of compost mulching is that bag of compost may cost twice as much as a traditional mulch bag.
 But there is a solution!
-You can produce your own compost from leaves, cut grass, and other organic residue.
+You can produce your own compost from leaves, cut grass, and other organic residues.
 Uneaten and rotten food will be perfect as well.
-If you want a fully functional mulch, to save some money, and protect the environment, this is the solution for you!
-Our tree leaves calculator will help you estimate the number of leaves on your trees and the quantity of bags required to gather them!
+If you want a fully functional mulch to save some money and protect the environment, this is the solution for you!

-- Cardboard or newspapers – a practical addition to your mulch layer - if you placed under another mulch material, you will significantly reduce the required thickness of the whole mulch layer.
-Please keep in mind that this much may have a downside - if you intend to plant after mulching, you are going to have a bad time.
+Cardboard or newspapers – a practical addition to your mulch layer – if you place under another mulching material, you will significantly reduce the required thickness of the whole mulch layer.
+Please keep in mind that this mulch may have a downside – if you intend to plant after mulching, you are going to have a bad time.
 The plants will not have the extra force required to get through the cardboard layer.

-- Rocks and gravel – in this case saying "stone cold" may be very misguiding.
-Rocks have the ability to retain heat and give it back to the soil later, thus keeping your plants warmer for longe.
+Rocks and gravel – in this case, saying "stone cold" may be very misguiding.
+Rocks have the ability to retain heat and give it back to the soil later, thus keeping your plants warmer for longer.